Brandwatch vs. Sprinklr: Which is Better?

-Choosing between Brandwatch vs. Sprinklr for your enterprise intelligence needs often comes down to these five questions:
+Choosing between Brandwatch vs. Sprinklr for your enterprise intelligence needs often comes down to these six questions:

 • Do you need social listening and consumer research, or a platform that also covers customer service and marketing execution?